Basin Head Provincial Park, Beach & Fisheries Museum

 distinction of being situated at the most easterly point of land on Prince Edward Island, and boasting a view from the top that is truly breathtaking.

 Take a self-guided tour to the top of this working lighthouse, the view is fantastic!
 Open June through September, every day.
-Fees are $5 adult, $4 age 55 & up, $3 student, $2 child, under 2 free, family package $15 (includes 2 adults and 2 children.
-Prices do not reflets HST.
+Fees are $6 adult, $5 age 55 & up, $3 student, $2 child, under 2 free, family package $15 (includes 2 adults and 2 children.
+All prices are subject to HST.
 Official PEI Welcome Centre.

 It measures 64' tall, and the co-ordinates are Lat.
 46.4517555 Lon. -61.971474.